Lightprotocol/light-protocol/README.md

 ### Input Preparation

 Our circuit has seven public inputs.
-For prepared inputs implementation remains largely the same.
+The prepared inputs implementation remains largely the same.
-The biggest changes is the round constant which is increased from 4 rounds by a multiple of 12 to 48 within one transaction.
+The biggest changes is the round constant which is increased from 4 rounds by a multiple of 12 to 48 within one instruction.
 A multiple constant is specified in anchor_programs/programs/verifier_program/src/groht16_verifier/prepare_inputs/processor.rs/L6.

 The total number of rounds is 256.
 Since it does not divide exactly by 48 an additional instruction is necessary